molecule-generator-collection/ChemTSv3/README.md

-## Currently under preparation for pip.
-It is not recommended to pull the repository now.
+## WARNING: Currently being prepared for PyPI distribution.
+Pulling the repository at this time is not recommended.

 ## ChemTSv3
 A unified tree search framework for molecular generation.